decimaldevteam/guides/public/guides/eris.md

 });
 ```

-after this in your index.js file should be
+After this in your index.js file should be

 ```js
 const fs = require('fs');
 const Discord = require('discord.js');